apache/phoenix-site/site/source/src/site/markdown/tuning.md

 <p>Phoenix breaks up queries into multiple scans and runs them in parallel through coprocessors to improve performance.&nbsp;Hari Kumar, from Ericsson Labs, did a good job of explaining the performance benefits of parallelization and coprocessors <a href="http://labs.ericsson.com/blog/hbase-performance-tuners" target="_blank">here</a>.</p>

 <p>As of 3.2/4.2, parallelization in Phoenix is driven by the guideposts as determined by the configuration
-parameters for [statistics collection](http://phoenix.apache.org/update_statistics.html).
-Each chunk of data between guideposts will be run in parallel in a separate scan to improve query performance.
+parameters for <a href="http://phoenix.apache.org/update_statistics.html">statistics collection</a>.
+Each
+chunk of data between guideposts will be run in parallel in a separate scan to improve query performance.
 The chunk size is determined by the server-side <code>phoenix.stats.guidepost.width</code> or
 <code>phoenix.stats.guidepost.per.region</code> configuration parameters.
 Note that at a minimum, separate
 scans will be run for each table region.
 Beyond the statistics collection configuration parameters, the client-side <code>phoenix.query.threadPoolSize</code> and <code>phoenix.query.queueSize</code> parameters